-Novomed Specialized Clinics orthopedists are experts in non-surgical and surgical treatment of musculoskeletal complaints.
+Our Orthopedic doctors at Novomed provide assessment, diagnostic services and surgical and non-surgical treatments for musculoskeletal disorders and develop tailored treatment plans to address the needs of each of our patients.
 They treat sports injuries alongside complex conditions that may require a knee replacement, hip replacement or spinal surgery, as well as procedures for the neck, shoulders, hands, wrists, elbows, feet and ankles.

-Novomed’s orthopedic doctors and teams use advanced imaging technologies and techniques to ensure patients can receive the most appropriate diagnostic evaluations and orthopedic treatments.
+By gathering a multidisciplinary team of the best orthopedic consultants and specialists, we offer our patients a unique experience and the highest standard of care in a safe and friendly environment that provides access to state-of-the-art treatment.
+We use advanced imaging technologies to ensure patients can receive the most appropriate diagnostic evaluations and orthopedic treatments.
 Treatments offered include both surgical and non-interventional procedures such as radio-frequency ablation, nerve blocks, stem cells and PRP.

 ‘Arthritis’ is an umbrella term for conditions where the joints are inflamed.
 The different types of arthritis include osteoarthritis and rheumatoid arthritis, which are often confused, but very different based on their causes.